TrackPro™ Weight Distributing Hitch

 What Happens if You Tow More Than Capacity?

 Max towing capacity should not be taken lightly.
 Exceeding what your vehicle is designed to tow can strain your engine and transmission, accelerate brake wear, damage your tires, and even warp your chassis.
-This could in turn trigger catastrophic failure while driving and could lead to property damage or serious injury.
+This could trigger catastrophic failure while driving and lead to property damage or severe injury.